tony-aw/tinycodet/README.md

   Specifying non-existing infix operators in the `exclude` or `include.only` arguments of `import_inops()` will now produce a warning message.
+- 8 September 2023: Removed Non-Standard Evaluation in `alias` argument of `import_as()`; `alias` can now instead by specified as either a string or a one-sided formula with a single term.
+Added two miscellaneous `import_` functions: `import_LL()` and `import_int()`;
+  `import_inops()` therefore now also takes exposed functions from `import_LL()` into consideration.
+Changed the argument order in `import_data()` to be more consistent with the other `import_` - functions.
+Made sure all `import_` - functions have proper library location checks.
+Changed the documentation and website in accordance with the aforementioned changes.
+Fixed some spelling errors in the documentation.
+Added more tests (almost 700 tests now; so approximately 10 tests per function on average).
+Added more examples to the documentation.

 FUTURE PLANS: